kuchedav/medirec/Readme.md

 # Algorithm
-1. The algorithm takes in pdf-files, converts them to text and cleans the text.
+1. The algorithm takes in pdf-files as input.
+The pdf-files are convertet to text which then gets cleaned for NLP usage.
 2. The embedding creates a vector space from the text data.
 3. Embeddings will be trained against the training data in text_data.csv.
 After the training is done the algorithm will output the top 5 categories assigned to the input pdf.